cacabo/facebook-clone/README.md

 ### Setup

+To start, `clone` the repository and then run `npm install`.
+Make sure that you have a `config.json` file created in the route directory just like in HW4 which contains your AWS public and secret keys and your region for AWS DynamoDB.
+Note that this is not included in the git repository because you should never publish your keys to GitHub, even in a private repository.

+There are a variety of scripts that you can run as detailed in the `package.json` file.
+When editing react components, for example, it makes sense to run `npm start` and `npm run frontend` in different terminal windows.

 There's information about the boilerplate below, but for our general workflow:
 * Always run `git pull` before starting or committing anything.
 * Always work in a separate branch and create a pull request for everyone else to approve before merging into master.